-Take a few minutes to review the objects being converted.
+You will find majority of objects such as tables, views, and function are converted to PostgreSQL, but some secondary objects such as procedures could not be converted.

-Since the majority of the objects which could not be converted are secondary objects like functions or procedures, right click on the created schema on the Right Panel and click “Apply to database”.
+To apply these converted objects to PostgreSQL, click the “dms_sample” schema on the Right Panel and click “Apply to database”.
 This will apply all those converted objects in the PostgreSQL target.